wrenfold/wrenfold/docs/source/index.rst

 Getting started
 ---------------

-To begin with, first :doc:`install wrenfold <installation>` and then check out the :doc:`tutorials <tutorial/index>` and
-`examples <https://github.com/wrenfold/wrenfold/tree/main/examples>`_.
+#.
+Begin with the :doc:`quick start guide <quick_start>`.
+#.
+Peruse the :doc:`tutorial materials <tutorial/index>`.
+#.
+Check out `examples <https://github.com/wrenfold/wrenfold/tree/main/examples>`_ in the repository.
    There are also `additional examples <https://github.com/wrenfold/wrenfold-extra-examples>`_ that demonstrate integration of generated code into third-party optimizers.

 Goals
 -----